Physics-50/Module-3/docs/weak3.md

 -----------------------------------
 ## Comparison of results from 500 lines/mm and 1000 lines/mm gratings

 After you have collected and analyzed your data for the 1000 lines/mm grating we would like you to compare these results with the results you obtained last week using the 500 lines/mm grating.
 Using MATLAB please prepare a plot of the calculated wavelength vs. grating spacing.
 This plot will consist of two data points with uncertainty.
 The two data points will be your estimated wavelength (with uncertainty) from your cumulative results for the 500 line/mm and 1000 lines/mm gratings.
 You can use the MATLAB script from the module 1 deliverable, with appropriate modifications to the axis labels.
+However, you may want to remove the horizontal line of best fit from your plot.

 -------------

 ## Checkpoint 3

-If you had any issues with Checkpoint 2 we recommend coming to office hours before completing your checkpoint this week as it is very similar.
+If you had any issues with Checkpoint 2 we recommend speaking to an instructor before completing your checkpoint this week as it is very similar.

 You should submit the following on Gradescope: